re4ldev/arch-laptop/README.md

 Activate swap file.\
 **`# swapon /swapspace/swapfile`**

-To be abl;e to resume from hibernation we need to calculate the resume_offset number.
+To be able to resume from hibernation we need to calculate the resume_offset number.
 As recommended in Arch Linux Wiki we will use [tool btrfs_map_physical.c]{https://github.com/osandov/osandov-linux/blob/master/scripts/btrfs_map_physical.c) to compute resume_offset.\

 Download and compile the tool.\
 **`# cd ~`**\